 few side effects when given in the correct dosage.

 Both types of pain relievers come in liquid drops or chewable tablets that children

 can take easily.
 Ibuprofen should not be given to children ages 6 months and younger.

-Be sure to read the directions on the package, and do not give more than the dosage
+Be sure to read the directions on the package.
+Don't give more than the dosage or

-or give doses too close together.
-Be cautious when giving these medications in combination
+give doses too close together.
+Be cautious when giving these medicines in combination

-Do not give your child aspirin unless under direction from your child's health care
+Don't give your child aspirin unless your child's healthcare provider tells you to.